Nette Documentation Preview

 dataStream Data URI protocol conversion

-date formats date
+date formats the date and time

 explode splits a string by the given delimiter